ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 Morten Linderud.
 You can see the [current Hy contributer list on github](https://github.com/hylang/hy/graphs/contributors).

-### [](#leanpub-auto-plotting-data-using-the-numpy-and-the-matplotlib-libraries){.anchor-link}Plotting Data Using the Numpy and the Matplotlib Libraries {#leanpub-auto-plotting-data-using-the-numpy-and-the-matplotlib-libraries}
+### Plotting Data Using the Numpy and the Matplotlib Libraries

 Data visualization is a common task when working with numeric data.
 In a later chapter on Deep Learning we will use two functions, the **relu**